Michmcb/SectionConfig/README.md

 	two
 	three
 }

+# You can have blank lines within a list as well.
+# If you want empty strings within a list, you must quote them.
+# This list has 4 values: "one", "two", "three", and "" (empty string).
+Key: {
+	one

+	two

+	three
+	""
+}

+# If you have quoted values, you don't need to separate them with newlines
+Key: {"Compact list" "Each is a separate value" "Separated by just a space"}

 # A section with a nested section.
 Sections can contain anything.
 The full path of something is each key, separated by a colon (:).
 The full paths of each of the elements below are commented.